Sale sharp, Red Sox move into 1st with 8-3 romp over Royals - News 12 Now

 Boston jumped a half-game ahead of the rival New York Yankees, who have lost seven in a row for their longest slide in a single season since April 2007.

+“It’s good to see the way guys have responded when guys have been down,” Farrell said.
+“To do it on the road, to continue to win, that’s a sign this team is becoming special.”

 Most of Boston’s damage came against Royals youngster Matt Strahm (2-4), who struggled to follow up his dazzling first career start.
-The left-hander with a delivery eerily similar to Sale was hammered for five runs on seven hits and a walk before leaving with nobody out in the fourth.
+The left-hander with a delivery eerily similar to Sale’s was hammered for five runs on seven hits and a walk before exiting with nobody out in the fourth.

 Strahm allowed one unearned run in five innings last week against the Angels.

+“Just mistakes.
+I’ve just got to do better with more quality pitches,” he said.
+“Just making quality two-strike pitches was my nemesis today.”

 Sale dominated a Royals lineup that had slugged its way to eight wins in nine games, striking out the side in the fifth for good measure.
-The long, lean left-hander was finally lifted after Bonifacio’s homer and a base hit by Brandon Moss, ending his outing after 110 pitches.
+The long, lean lefty was finally lifted after Bonifacio’s homer and a base hit by Brandon Moss.

 PAINFUL PANDA